ixsanpe/birdclef-2022-ablation/README.md

 #### Setup
 - Create a conda environment with all dependencies:
-$ conda create -n ai4good python=3.10
+$ conda create -n ai4good -f environment.yml python=3.10
 $ conda activate ai4good
-$ conda install pytorch torchvision cudatoolkit=11.3 -c pytorch -c nvidia -y
-$ python -m pip install -r requirements.txt

 - The path to the data and the repository is read from environment variables which you have to create:
 ###################- You will need $ pip install python-decouple (or requirements.txt, which does so automatically)